 The biggest problem I had to solve when I switched all my toiletries to bars was how to store them.
 The best way that I found?
 Beeswax wraps.
 They keep your bars dry while still being breathable and they take up almost no space.

 The one thing I have the biggest issue with when it comes to downsizing for packing is books.
 Ideally, I would like to travel with a couple of novels, one non-fiction book, a journal, a sketchpad, and a calendar.
 Obviously, this would be somewhat impractical.
 That's where the world of technology comes in handy.

 Personally, I use three devices for books.
 That may seem like a lot, but only one of them is exclusively for books.

 - Firstly, I use my e-reader.
 It might be obvious by now, but these are awesome.
-I can carry about thousands of books in a device that's smaller than a paperback.
-It's a no brainer.
+I can carry thousands of books in a device that's smaller than a paperback.
+It's a no-brainer.